whitequark/rust-vnc/README.md

 ========

 rust-vnc is a library implementing the VNC protocol and the client state machine.
+The crate also provides two binaries:

-A fully functional VNC client based on SDL2 is provided as an example.
+  * A fully functional VNC client based on SDL2;
+  * A buffering VNC proxy.

 How?
 ----